Linde, Praxair end $60 billion merger talks

 Munich-based Linde supplies gases to hospitals and patients with respiratory disorders in North America, as well as industrial gases worldwide, while Danbury, Connecticut-based Praxair focuses on industrial on-site production.

-Analyst Peter Spengler of Germany's DZ Bank, which rates Linde stock a "sell", welcomed the deal's collapse.

-"We were not convinced about that the merger would be beneficial for Linde shareholders," he wrote in a note.
-There is no need for a merger at this large scale in our view."

-(Additional reporting by Arno Schuetze in Frankfurt; Writing by Georgina Prodhan; Editing by Maria Sheahan and Mark Potter)
+Additional reporting by Arno Schuetze and Andreas Kroener in Frankfurt; Writing by Georgina Prodhan; Editing by Mark Potter and Louise Heavens